Codecademy/docs/content/general/concepts/ram/ram.md

 ---
-Title: 'RAM'
+Title: "RAM"
-Description: 'RAM is an acronym for Random Access Memory, which is a mechanism for storing and retrieving information in random memory units as opposed to other formats that store data in specific memory locations.'
+Description: "RAM is an acronym for Random Access Memory, which is a mechanism for storing and retrieving information in random memory units as opposed to other formats that store data in specific memory locations."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **RAM** is an acronym for **Random Access Memory**, which is a mechanism for storing and retrieving information in random memory units as opposed to other formats that store data in specific memory locations.
 RAM is considered a volatile place for storage of information due to the fact that data can be lost if power is suddenly unavailable.